astral-sh/ruff/scripts/benchmarks/README.md

 Run `./scripts/benchmarks/setup.sh` to clone the benchmarking target (CPython).

-If you're looking to benchmark Ruff against other tools, you'll also need to run `uv venv --project ./scripts/benchmarks`, activate the venv and finally `uv sync ./scripts/benchmarks` to create a virtual environment with the required dependencies.
+If you're looking to benchmark Ruff against other tools, you'll also need to run `uv venv --project ./scripts/benchmarks`, activate the venv and finally `uv sync --project ./scripts/benchmarks` to create a virtual environment with the required dependencies.

 ## Running Benchmarks